justshoveit/sd-policeradar/README.md

 ## 📖 Usage

 ### Command
 You can use `/radar` to open the UI and `/radarInteract` to actually click on elements of the UI.

+### Keybinds
 As mentioned above, you can also open and use elements of the radar system via keybinds, refer to Config.Keybinds in the `config.lua` file